 Mistake:

-Skipping this step leads to steamed salmon instead of a crispy crust.
+Skipping this step results in steamed salmon instead of a crispy, golden-brown crust.

 Solution:

-- Use paper towels to pat the salmon dry thoroughly before seasoning and cooking.
-A dry surface allows for better browning and caramelization.
+- Thoroughly pat the salmon dry with paper towels before seasoning and cooking.
+A dry surface helps achieve better browning and caramelization, especially when pan-frying or grilling.

 Underseasoning the Salmon